-"New Jersey Stormwater Best Management Practices (BMP) Manual" or "BMP Manual" means the manual maintained by the Department providing, in part, design specifications, removal rates, calculation methods, and soil testing procedures approved by the Department as being capable of contributing to the achievement of the stormwater management standards specified in this ordinance.
-The BMP Manual is periodically amended by the Department as necessary to provide design specifications on additional best management practices and new information on already included practices reflecting the best available current information regarding the particular practice and the Department's determination as to the ability of that best management practice to contribute to compliance with the standards contained in this Alternative stormwater management measures, removal rates, or ordinance. calculation methods may be utilized, subject to any limitations specified in this ordinance, provided the design engineer demonstrates to the municipality, in accordance with § 167-33F. of this ordinance and N.J.A.C.
-7:8-5.2(g), that the proposed measure and its design will contribute to achievement of the design and performance standards established by this ordinance.
+"New Jersey Stormwater Best Management Practices (BMP) Manual" or "BMP Manual" means the manual maintained by the Department providing, in part, design specifications, removal rates, calculation methods, and soil testing procedures approved by the Department as being capable of contributing to the achievement of the stormwater management standards specified in §§ 167-33 through 167-33.14.
+The BMP Manual is periodically amended by the Department as necessary to provide design specifications on additional best management practices and new information on already included practices reflecting the best available current information regarding the particular practice and the Department's determination as to the ability of that best management practice to contribute to compliance with the standards contained in §§ 167-33 through 167-33.14.
+Alternative stormwater management measures, removal rates, or calculation methods may be utilized, subject to any limitations specified in §§ 167-33 through 167-33.14, provided the design engineer demonstrates to the municipality, in accordance with § 167-33.4.F. of §§ 167-33 through 167-33.14 and N.J.A.C.
+7:8-5.2(g), that the proposed measure and its design will contribute to achievement of the design and performance standards established by §§ 167-33 through 167-33.14.